-No new accounting standards or revisions to existing standards have been early adopted in 19-20 ii) IFRS 16 - Leases
+No new accounting standards or revisions to existing standards have been early adopted in 2019/20.

 The following accounting standards have been issued or amended but have not yet been adopted.
 NHS bodies cannot adopt new standards unless they have been adopted in the HM Treasury FReM.
 The HM Treasury FReM generally does not adopt an international standard until it has been endorsed by the European Union for use by listed companies.